Active and Passive voice rules & exercises in detail (2022)

 Examples:

 He breaks the glass.
-“Here the Subject (HE) does something (breaks the glass)”
+“Here the Subject (He) does something (breaks the glass)”

 The glass is broken.
 “Here something happened (is broken) to the Subject Glass”